 EHS managers should also consider whether or not their workers may encounter someone infected with COVID-19 while carrying out their job tasks.
 Safety professionals should determine if employees could be exposed to work areas or materials (such as laboratory samples or waste) that have been contaminated, since the transmissibility of the virus from contaminated surfaces and objects is not fully understood at this time.

 The (CDC) provides information about conducting risk assessments for employee exposures to COVID-19 on its website.
-We’ve also put together a detailed article on how to assess health and safety risks using a risk matrix, which you might want to check out.
+We’ve also put together a detailed article on how to assess health and safety risks using a risk assessment matrix, which you might want to check out.

 Educate Employees on How the Virus is Transmitted